joshbegley/nyt-latest/previous.md

 `On Thursday, Blue Owl reported another quarter of significant investor withdrawal requests from some of its private credit funds.`\
 https://www.nytimes.com/2026/07/02/business/private-credit-withdrawals.html

-**Bomb Explodes at Damascus Cafe, Killing at Least 4**\
+**Bomb Explodes at Damascus Cafe, Killing at Least 6**\
-`The blast, near the Syrian capital’s main courthouse, underscored the country’s persistent insecurity.`\
+`The blast, near the Syrian capital’s main courthouse, underscored the country’s persistent instability as its leaders try to chart a path out of years of dictatorship and war.`\
 https://www.nytimes.com/2026/07/02/world/middleeast/damascus-cafe-bomb.html

 **Herbert Lust, Collector Who Befriended Giacometti, Dies at 99**\